Attacking Processor Integrity on x86 through Undervolting

 According to the documentation, both of the Kaby-Lake machines mainboards have similar IMVP8-compliant NCP81203 voltage regulators, but we suspect the underlying issue to be present more broadly.

 So what is the impact of this research?
-Well, it essentially means that the security guarantees that the CPU was sold with are broken on those platforms.. one example we lay out in detail in our report is Intel SGX (i.e., one can affect enclave execution through flipped bits in the processor).
+Well, it essentially means that the security guarantees that the CPU was sold with are broken on those platforms.. one example we lay out in detail in our paper is Intel SGX (i.e., one can affect enclave execution through flipped bits in the processor).

 We reported the issue to Intel on August 12, who assigned CVE-2019-11157 to remain under embargo until December 10, and published an advisory as part of their monthly patch cycle.